jamiephan/HeroesOfTheStorm_TryMode2.0/docs/modding.md

 ## Edit the Asset files

 Generally, you can replace any in game assets with your own.
-The game will priorities loading your own asset over the internal ones, provided they are have the same name.
-For instance, the Raynor-with-a-bunny-ear loading screen in this map, the file is under `(10)trymemode.stormmap/base.stormassets/Assets/Textures/storm_ui_loading_startup.dds`, which is to replace the default in-game file: heroes.`stormmod/base.stormassets/Assets/Textures/storm_ui_loading_startup.dds`.
+The game will priorities loading your own asset over the internal ones, provided they have the same name.
+For instance, the *Raynor-with-a-bunny-ear* loading screen image in this map, the file is under `(10)trymemode.stormmap/base.stormassets/Assets/Textures/storm_ui_loading_startup.dds`, which is to replace the default in-game file: heroes.`stormmod/base.stormassets/Assets/Textures/storm_ui_loading_startup.dds`.
 Note that the path in `base.stormassets` must be the same.

 You can use this to also replace assets such as but not limited to: `*.dds` (texture), `*.m3` (models) and `*.ogg` (sound/music files).